amancalledkidd/CV/README.md

 -	Used PostgreSQL and MongoDB for building and managing databases.
 -	Demonstrated competence in both front-end and back-end development, ensuring end-to-end functionality.
 -	Developed software solutions using Object-Oriented Programming (OOP) principles for maintainable and scalable code.
--	Enhanced coding skills through collaborative pair programming sessions.
+-	Enhanced coding and teamwork skills through collaborative pair programming sessions.
--	Applied analytical and problem-solving skills in coding assignments and complex projects.
+-	Applied analytical and problem-solving skills in coding assignments and projects.
 -	Proficient in Git, ensuring efficient code management.
 -	Maintained comprehensive documentation for transparent and streamlined collaboration.
 -	Proficient in debugging, with a strong ability to identify and resolve software issues efficiently.